cjgronlund/project-rome/project-rome-docs/commanding/android/how-to-guides/command-remote-devices-and-apps-android.md

 It's important to note that a remote launch can target a remote device (in which case the host device will launch the given URI with its default app for that URI scheme) _or_ a specific remote application on that device.

-As the previous section demonstrates, discovery happens at the device level first (a **RemoteSystem** represents a device), but you can call the `getApplications` method on a **RemoteSystem** instance to get an array of **RemoteSystemApplication** objects, which represent apps on the remote device that have been registered to use the Connected Devices platform (just as you registered your own app in the preliminary steps above).
+As the previous section demonstrates, discovery happens at the device level first (a **RemoteSystem** represents a device), but you can call the `getApplications` method on a **RemoteSystem** instance to get an array of **RemoteSystemApplication** objects, which represent apps on the remote device that have been registered to use the Connected Devices Platform (just as you registered your own app in the preliminary steps above).
 Both **RemoteSystem** and **RemoteSystemApplication** can be used to construct a **RemoteSystemConnectionRequest**, which is what is needed to launch a URI.

 ```java
 // this could be a RemoteSystemApplication instead.
 Either way, it